-Jimmy Van Luu teaches Graphic Design in the Department of Visual Studies, and serves as Area Coordinator of Graphic Design and the Course Coordinator for the Creativity and Making requirement in the General Education curriculum.
+Jimmy Van Luu teaches Graphic Design in the Department of Visual Studies, and serves as Area Coordinator of Graphic Design.

 Luu is a native Texan, second-generation Vietnamese-American, and an alum of the Land Arts of the American West field study program.